lucianhanga/docu/node/express.md

   app.use('/api/courses', courses);
   ```

-  Usualy the last middleware is the one that handles the request.
+  Usually the last middleware is the one that handles the request.
 It is the one that sends the response back to the client.

   ## Create own middleware